Description

 Risk and Exploitability

 Since the flaw appears only after the user has authenticated to the web application, any compromised or voluntarily logged‑in user can exploit it.
 No special network access or elevated privileges beyond standard authentication are required.
-The CVSS base score of 5.4 indicates a medium severity due to the potential for persistent data loss.
-The EPSS data is not available and the issue is not listed in CISA’s KEV catalogue, suggesting limited publicly known exploitation.
+The CVSS base score of 5.3 indicates a medium severity due to the potential for persistent data loss.
+The EPSS score is < 1% (approximately 0.0004), indicating a very low but non‑zero likelihood of exploitation, and the issue is not listed in CISA’s KEV catalogue, suggesting limited publicly known exploitation.
 In environments where many users have access, the risk of accidental or malicious tag deletion rises, warranting prompt attention.

 Remediation